 Occasionally, given the nature of the policy violation, it is in the best interest of the student to undergo a chemical dependency assessment.
 These are usually conducted for drug paraphernalia or use/possession or repeat alcohol violations.

-Assessments are conducted by the Substance Abuse Assessment Specialist in the Counseling and Testing Center.
+Assessments are conducted by the Substance Abuse Assessment Specialist in the Counseling Center.
 This is usually a one-time meeting that will last around an hour.
 The assessment will be in the form an interview to gather information about substance use and medical/family history.

 More information can be found at the Counseling Center website.